Pointing the Way to More Reliable Voting

 FESSLER: David Dill is a computer scientist at Stanford University and founder of the Verified Voting Foundation, which questions the use of electronic voting equipment.

-Mr. PAUL DEGREGORIO (Federal Election Assistance Commission): It's an election that was a transition election for many jurisdictions around the country to new equipment and voters being introduced to new equipment for the first time.
+PAUL DEGREGORIO: It's an election that was a transition election for many jurisdictions around the country to new equipment and voters being introduced to new equipment for the first time.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.